Wendt’s Wildlife Adventure

 Wendt’s Wildlife Adventure is located east of Lexington in Carlisle, Kentucky, just under two hours from Louisville.

-This family owned exotic animal zoo opened to the public in 2021, so everything looks pretty nice and new.
+This family owned exotic animal zoo opened to the public a couple of years ago, so everything looks pretty nice and new.
 It’s a great place to visit for all ages.
 It feels safe, clean, and the animals all look well kept with the animals looking very healthy, happy, and friendly.

 Children 2 and under – FREE